ChristianHirschey/ChristianHirschey/README.md

 ###

-<p align="left">📚 I'm currently diving deeper into low-level programming concepts and C++<br>🧑‍💻 I'm currently working on an embedded passion project in C++<br>🎲 Fun fact: I play the highland snare drum in two competitive bagpipe bands!</p>
+<p align="left">📚 I'm currently diving deeper into low-level programming concepts and C++<br>🧑‍💻 I'm currently working on a Dungeons & Dragons website in Go and Angular and an embedded passion project in C++<br>🎲 Fun fact: I play the highland snare drum in two competitive bagpipe bands!</p>

 ###